andrewgdunn/orolo/readme.md

 #### statsmodels
 [statsmodels](http://statsmodels.sourceforge.net)
-Statsmodel is a Python libarary that is centered around statistical data analysis mainly through linear models and includes a variety of statistical tests.
+is a Python library that is centered around statistical data analysis mainly through linear models and includes a variety of statistical tests.

 #### Patsy
 [Patsy](https://github.com/pydata/patsy)
-Patsy is a Python library for describing statistical models (especially linear models, or models that have a linear component) and building design matrices.
+is a Python library for describing statistical models (especially linear models, or models that have a linear component) and building design matrices.
 Patsy brings the convenience of R "formulas" to Python.

 #### kcbo
 [kcbo](https://github.com/HHammond/kcbo)
-A Bayesian testing framework written in Python.
+is a Bayesian testing framework written in Python.

 ## User Interface